Donitzo/godot-blender-vertex-baker/README.md

 * A Blender add-on to export meshes with baked vertex attributes (color, emission, metallic, roughness) into .glb.
 * A Godot importer to load the model and assign shader materials.

+Limitations:

+* The exporter reuses the vertex color channel for emission, so it’s not a 1:1 match with Blender’s Principled BSDF emission settings.

 ## Blender exporter

 ![](images/blender.png)